 When it comes to informative advertising, this form of advertising highlights how your product’s features and benefits solve your customers’ problems, as well as compares your product to your competitors' product.
 Informative advertising is commonly used to drive "primary demand" for new product and service categories.
 It is also used for introducing new products and services into existing categories.
 Although this type of advertising relies on facts and figures to trigger a desired action, the ad’s message is usually framed in a compelling way.
 Informative advertising uses techniques that, instead of focusing on a clever way to convince customers to buy a product or service, chooses to rely solely on the strength of product features to encourage consumers to make purchases.

-Persuasive advertising, on the other hand, often uses more deceptive and flashy ideas than informative advertising.
+Persuasive advertising, on the other hand, often uses more emotive, value-oriented ideas than informative advertising.
 The goal of persuasive advertising is to drive selective demand for specific products or services.
 Persuasive advertising tends to be user-oriented.
 It has the mission of building selective brand preference by communicating a personal benefit for a user that is unique to a specific brand.
 This type of advertising may use beautiful or famous people in marketing campaigns to encourage consumers to associate positive emotions with their company.
 Companies also might offer discounts on purchases to encourage consumers to buy higher quantities of specific products or encourage purchases across a wider product range.

 Both informative and persuasive advertising focus on different aspects of persuasion, so it is important to decide what your company is aiming to achieve with your advertising strategy.
 You may want to evoke emotion, or instead give statistics, but no matter which route you decide to go, you need to use some form of advertisement to catch your audience's attention.
 Referencing examples that show the difference between an informative advertisement versus a persuasive advertisement can be examined when looking at previously executed ads.